 What is adaptation?

-Adaptation is lowering the risks and negative impacts and embracing potential opportunities associated with climate change so that communities and ecosystems are prepared to cope with climate conditions.
-When combined with mitigation efforts (actions to slow climate change by reducing or preventing the release of greenhouse gases to the atmosphere), we can become resilient.
+Climate adaptation involves lowering the risks and embracing potential opportunities associated with climate change so that communities and ecosystems are prepared to cope with new or changing climate conditions.
+When combined with climate mitigation efforts (actions that slow climate change by reducing or preventing the release of greenhouse gases to the atmosphere), we can become more climate resilient.

 What is a "climate shock" or "climate hazard"?

-Acute, short-term shocks, called “climate hazards,” are severe weather events that already occur, but may happen more frequently and with greater intensity as a result of climate change, such as flooding, freezing rain, hail and high winds.
-Sometimes they are referred to as “sudden-onset.”
+Sometimes called acute, short-term shocks, climate “hazards” are severe weather events that already occur, but may happen more frequently and with greater intensity as a result of climate change such as flooding, freezing rain, hail, high winds, or tornadoes.

 What is sudden-onset climate shock?